shari-ar/MarketPulseAI/docs/analysis.md

 ## Trigger Conditions

-- **Complete scan:** Run analysis automatically once every stock symbol has been scraped successfully.
+- **Complete scan:** Run analysis automatically once all stock symbols has been scraped successfully.
 - **7:00 pre-open safety net:** If the crawl is incomplete or has errors by 07:00 (market-opening rush), force analysis with whatever data is available so the table is ready when trading starts.

 ## Ranking Logic